 Chitosan, as shown in Figure 1 provided by Hao et al. (2017), is made up of repeating N-acetylated glucosamine units, generally 85% deacetylated.
 When combined with an acid, the deacetylated amine groups protonate, becoming NH3+.
 This allows the amine groups to act as binding sites for negatively charged functional groups, like those found on cross-linking agents.
 The acid used to protonate the chitosan, as well as the degree of protonation, have large impacts on the final bead formation and strength, and are likely to alter the microbial release rate (Fanaee & Filiaggi, 2023).
 Acetic acid is commonly used as a protonation agent throughout the literature (Chanratana et al., 2018; Fanaee & Filiaggi, 2023).
 No tests have been done with organic acids besides acetic acid to protonate chitosan, and protonation with other organic acids (formic, propionic, butyric, etc.) may prove useful in altering bead morphology, water adsorption, and release characteristics.
 The degree of protonation affects the conformation the polymer takes, as shown in Figure 2, which will also likely affect bead characteristics (Dey et al., 2016).
 This acid protonation also makes sterilization difficult, as the protonated chitosan cannot be autoclaved without undergoing chain fragmentation, as at elevated temperatures the chitosan is likely to undergo acid hydrolysis, as shown in Figure 3.
 This means that the production of chitosan-encapsulated inoculants will need to either find an order of operations that does not autoclave protonated chitosan or find an alternate method for the sterilization of the protonated chitosan solution.
 Finding an order of operations to not autoclave chitosan may prove challenging, as chitosan needs to be in an acidic solution to be soluble in water.

+Alginate, as shown in Figure X, is made up of randomly distributed β-D-mannuronate and α-L-guluronate